The World’s First Hour-angle wristwatch

 The Longines Weems second Setting wristwatch and the improved Hour-angle are without exception the two most important pilot watch models in history.
 Their ninety-plus year evolution and development placed them at the forefront of instruments needed and relied upon by the who’s who of aviation’s golden era.

 The recent discovery of the incredible original prototype timepieces and early correspondence by the key playmakers in their development helps colour and write a new chapter in Longines and pilot watch history.
-Their very evolution led to the creation of the world’s very first calibrated turning bezel wristwatch of any maker.
+Their very evolution led to the creation of the world’s very first calibrated turning bezel wristwatches of any maker.

 [1]Anonymous, ‘Collectors: John P.V.
 Heinmuller,’ Arago: People, Postage and the Post,’ (Smithsonian National Postal Museum), http://arago.si.edu/category_2040919.html (date accessed: 02/09/16).